 We are always on the lookout for talented, motivated graduate students and postdoctoral scientists to join our research group.
 Our goal is to help each and every lab member enjoy life in the lab as well as fulfill their maximum potential as scientists.
 We expect lab members to become the next-generation of bioengineers, geneticists, cancer biologists, neuroscientists and interdisciplinary scientific innovators.
 Our team includes a mix of graduate students (MS, PhD, and MD-PhD from several NYC-area universities), postdoctoral scientists, staff scientists, and research technicians.

-Currently, we are working on projects to develop new gene editing tools to identify and understand noncoding regions and regulatory elements in the human genome.
-We apply these tools broadly: Recent applications have focused on cancer evolution and neurodevelopmental disorders.
+We are working to develop new gene editing tools to identify and understand noncoding regions and regulatory elements in the human genome.
+We apply these tools broadly to discover fundamental mechanisms underlying gene regulation, cancer evolution, and neurodevelopmental disorders.
 These functional genomics approaches enable us to identify disease-relevant genetic variants in a high-throughput fashion.

 To apply, please send your application to email@example.com.
 In your email, include the following: